youssefhamza80/ConnectedVehicles/README.md

 To simulate vehicle status sending, you can place a ping request using vehicle Id using this [link](http://localhost:7000/connected_vehicles/vehicle/swagger-ui/index.html#/Vehicle%20Controller/pingUsingPUT).
 Or you may use [Postman](https://www.postman.com/downloads/) to place a PUT request on this url: http://localhost:7000/connected_vehicles/vehicle/ping/{vehicleId}

 ***Note***: The monitoring application refreshes automatically every 5 seconds.
-So, after ***ping*** request is received, vehicle status will become ***"CONNECTED"*** until 1 minute is elapsed, afterwards status will become ***"NOT CONNECTED"*** until another ***ping*** request is received.
+So, after ***ping*** request is received, vehicle status should become ***"CONNECTED"*** until 1 minute is elapsed, afterwards status should become ***"NOT CONNECTED"*** until another ***ping*** request is received.
+I have used Google chrome for testing, if the monitoring application did not refresh automatically after issuing ping request, please do a manual refresh to the web app or query vehicle by ID [here](http://localhost:7000/connected_vehicles/vehicle/swagger-ui/index.html#/Vehicle%20Controller/findVehicleUsingGET) to make sure that status has been changed to ***"CONNECTED"*** after issuing ping request.

 ## Deployment On Public Clouds
-It is highly recommended to deploy all services on public cloud to leverage the great scalability and availability provided by global privders such as Amazon AWS, Microsoft Azure, and Google Cloud Platform.
+It is highly recommended to deploy all services on public cloud to leverage great scalability and availability options provided by global provders such as Amazon AWS, Microsoft Azure, and Google Cloud Platform.

-As a proof of concept, I have deployed the configuration server as a dockarized image on AWS Elastic Beanstalk.
+As a proof of concept, I have deployed the configuration service as a dockarized image on AWS Elastic Beanstalk.
 With just simple parameters and configurations, application has been deployed successfully on the AWS cloud with many useful and powerful features, such as:
 - Load balancer "ELB" has been allocated automatically.
 - Auto scaling group has been defined automatically.
 - Security group has been defined automatically.